-On October 10, 1953, a new production opened in the West End at the London Casino by this show didn’t fare as well only performing less than three hundred times.
+On October 10, 1953, a new production opened in the West End at the London Casino, but this show didn’t fare as well, only performing less than three hundred times.
 There was a revival in 1987 at the Equity Library Theater in New York City, an off-off Broadway location.

 Kismet won the Tony Award for Best Musical in 1954.

 7 ½ Cents, a novel by Richard Bissell, was the inspiration for our next musical.
 Bissell wrote the book with George Abbot while Richard Adler and Jerry Ross composed the music and lyrics.

 The plot surrounds a labor dispute at a factory that makes pajamas.
 The workers want more money, and management refuses to pay up.
 To add to the mix, the head of the protest committee and the head of the factory fall in love.
 Seven and a half cents is the amount of raise the workers are requesting.